ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 - Go faster or slow down while riding the cyberspace circuits by pressing the A and B buttons.
 - Shadow can now slide out of a spindash, homing attack, and jump dash.
 - Sliding duration is player controlled.
 Hold X to slide as long as you want.
+- Air Saucers are much more mobile.
+Pressing A twice results in a downward spike instead of a double jump.
 - You can tap A to make cars and motorcycles accelerate much faster and maintain a higher top speed.

 Unused Content